Litho Lam Printing vs. Digital Printing for Retail Packaging

 Litho Lam vs. Digital Print: Which Print Method is Right for You?

-Choosing between utilizing litho lam or digital printing for your packaging project depends on your specific needs.
-If you’re running 100,000 identical impressions for a campaign set to launch in three months, litho lam may be the more competitive choice.
+Choosing between litho laminated packaging or digitally printed packaging depends on your specific needs.
+If you’re running 100,000 identical impressions for a campaign set to launch in three months, litho lam may be the more competitive choice (although digital today is very competitive).
 If you’re short on time, desire any level of variable graphics, or have specific volume needs, digital print is a great solution.

 Every packaging project is unique.
 In order to produce effective retail packaging, we recommend working with a dedicated Packaging Advisor to develop a comprehensive game plan.
-Your Packaging Advisor can also help determine if your project is fit for the C500 press.
+Your Packaging Advisor can also help determine if your project is fit for digital print.

 Where to Learn More About Digital Print for Corrugated Packaging

 The BoxMaker is proud to be a resource for all of your packaging questions and needs.
-We have been pioneering digital print for over 12 years and run two of the country's largest Digital Production Centers for packaging and display.
+We have been pioneering digital print since 2011 and proudly operate two of the country's largest Digital Production Centers for packaging and display.

-If you’d like to learn more about digital print, signing up for a BoxMaker University class is a great way to discover new applications for your brand.
-Each session is led by an experienced packaging expert, who brings a wealth of industry knowledge at your disposal.
+If you’d like to learn more about digital print, watching an on-demand BoxMaker University class is a great way to discover new applications for your brand.
+We host a comprehensive library of classes, each taught by an expert in the field.

 Take a look at our upcoming sessions and sign up for our email newsletter to be notified when BoxMaker University comes to your city.